SBA Form 912: How To Fill Out a Statement of Personal History

 Bottom Line

 SBA Form 912 requires honesty and accuracy to ensure the SBA will guarantee your loan application.
-If you answer “yes” to questions 8 or 9, it is difficult to predict how this will impact your loan application, but it is still worth it to pursue an SBA loan.
-Anyone who answers “yes” to questions 8 and 9 must provide supporting documentation, or their loan will be delayed or denied.
+If you answer “yes” to questions 8 or 9, it is difficult to predict how this will impact your loan application, but pursuing an SBA loan is still worth it.
+Anyone who answers “yes” to questions 8 and 9 must provide supporting documentation or their loan will be delayed or denied.